qinwang/gitlab-ce/doc/development/documentation/index.md

 all docs should be linked.
 Every new document should be cross-linked to its related documentation, and linked from its topic-related index, when existent.

-The directories `/workflow/`, `/gitlab-basics/`, `/university/`, and `/articles/` have been deprecated and the majority their docs have been moved to their correct location in small iterations.
+The directories `/workflow/`, `/gitlab-basics/`, `/university/`, and `/articles/` have been **deprecated** and the majority their docs have been moved to their correct location in small iterations.
 Please don't create new docs in these folders.

+### Documentation files

+- When you create a new directory, always start with an `index.md` file.
+Do not use another file name and **do not** create `README.md` files
+- **Do not** use special chars and spaces, or capital letters in file names, directory names, branch names, and anything that generates a path.
+- Max screenshot size: 100KB
+- We do not support videos (yet)

 ### Location and naming documents